carlsmith/coffeeshop/docs/book/containers.md

 # Containers

+CoffeeScript has two core container types, `Object`s and `Array`s.
+To avoid ambiguity, raw objects are often referred to as hashes or chits.
+In these docs, they're referred to as hashes, and are called chits if they're JSON serialisable.

+## Hashes

-Object literals can be specified exactly as in JavaScript, with a pair of braces and key/value statements.
+Hashes can be specified exactly as in JavaScript, with key:value pairs wrapped in curly braces.
 However, like with function invocation, CoffeeScript makes the braces optional.

+    put one: 1, two: 2

-In fact, you can also use indentation and new lines instead of comma separation.
+You can also use indentation and new lines instead of comma separation.

-    object = {one: 1, two: 2}
-    object = one: 1, two: 2
     object =
         one: 1
         two: 2

-Of course, this works with arguments to function calls too.

-    User.create({name: "John"})
-    User.create(name: "John")
+You can pass a hash as the last argument to a function by indenting it.
+This is a nice syntax for passing an options argument.

+    jQuery.ajax
+        url: "/docs/home.md"
+        success: (response) -> put response

+## Arrays

-Likewise, arrays can use whitespace instead of comma separators, although the square brackets (`[]`) are still required.
+Arrays are also able to be written with whitespace instead of commas, although the square brackets are always required.
+CoffeeScript will fix trailing commas for you, both extra and missing ones.

-    array = [1, 2, 3]

-    array = [
+    bools = [
-      1
-      2
-      3
+        "foo",
+        "bar",
         ]

-The following examples are valid too.
-CoffeeScript will strip the trailing comma in the first assignment, and add them in for the second.

-    array = [
+    tictactoe = [
-      1,
+        1, 1, 2
-      2,
+        0, 2, 1
-      3,
-    ]

-    array = [
-      1, 2, 3
+        2, 1, 2
-      4, 5, 6
-      7, 8, 9
         ]

 ---